Reaching Indigenous Children & Youth For Christ

 Leaving there, we were welcomed to Pembina Bible Camp near Dapp for an awesome season of blessing.
 The facilities worked well for us as did swimming in the river.
 It was a great blessing to them and to us.
 This location featured great wiener roasts, a sheepdog named Madison (who brought an infestation of fleas one year) and lots of great wide games.

-No matter what the location, God has been so faithful to minister through His Spirit to so many kids and teens.
+No matter what the location, God has been so faithful to minister through His Spirit to many kids and teens.
 From the first time when the Spirit came down in the small rec room in the old camp buildings and the kids began to weep and receive heart healing, God has been doing amazing things.
 Why not join us at camp this year and make your history!

 History in British Columbia